phiroict/kafka-packer-terraform-aws/README.md

 terraform apply kafka.plan
 ```

-You also need to create a terragrunt/secrets.json file with the ssh key you use to get to the kafka instance.
+You also need to create a terragrunt/secrets.tfvars.json file with the ssh key you use to get to the kafka instance.
-This is then injected by terragrunt.
+This is then injected by terragrunt but you can use it with terraform plan as well (See [below]("# Terraform-module")).
 ```json
 {
   "aws_public_key": <yourkeyhere>